telerik/blazor-docs/components/multiselect/refresh-data.md

 The `Value` parameter also accepts a collection but it does not support observable data.
 If you want to change the Value, make sure you are providing a collection of items that are included in the data source (not random ones).

-> Set/change the selected values or clear the selection programatically.
+>caption Set/change the selected values or clear the selection programatically.

 ````CSHTML
 <h4>Set or change selected values</h4>